 He assessed rightfully the key role of II Corps Command in the first and third phases of the campaign.
-However, he did not know that even in the second phase when 1st Air Cavalry Division was searching the enemy troops, the results were obtained due to the operational concept of using B52 carpet bombings that II Corps Command suggested to General Knowles, 1st Air Cavalry Division Forward Command Post Commander.
+However, he did not know that even in the second phase when the 1st Air Cavalry Division was searching the enemy troops, the results were obtained due to the operational concept of using B52 carpet bombings that II Corps Command suggested to General Knowles, 1st Air Cavalry Division Forward Command Post Commander.

-Because the Viet Cong’s attack on Pleime camp was a big one, II Corps needed the support from the Joint General Staff in Saigon.
+Because the Viet Cong’s attack on Pleime camp was a big one; II Corps needed the support from the Joint General Staff in Saigon.

 Initially, the Joint General Staff promised to provide 18 H-34 helicopters for troop transportation of the two Special Forces companies for the rescue of the camp, but then changed its mind (G3 Journal/IFFV, 10/20):

 When the campaign reached phase 2, the Joint General Staff agreed to provide II Corps the entire Airborne Brigade as reserve force while 1st Air Cavalry assumed the main effort role with operation Long Reach.